SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 }
 ```

-Depending on the previously selected list, the **loadItems** method returns mock list items.
+The **loadItems** method returns mock list items for the previously selected list.
 When no list has been selected, the method resolves the promise without any data.

 #### Load information about available items into the item dropdown

-In the **ListItemsWebPart** class extend the **onPropertyPaneConfigurationStart** method to load items for the selected list.
+In the **ListItemsWebPart** class, extend the **onPropertyPaneConfigurationStart** method to load items for the selected list.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {